zetsumi/ATools/README.md

 ![alt tag](http://i.imgur.com/MAGPOjo.png)

 ## How to use it
-Copy only your resource file on the folder `Resource`:
+Copy only your resource file on the folder `Resources`:
 * Char
 * Client
 * Cursor